skeept/dotvim/pack/bundle/opt/denite/README.md

 ## Requirements

-Denite requires Neovim or Vim8.0+ with `if_python3`.
+Denite requires Neovim 0.3.0+ or Vim 8.0+ with `if_python3`.
 If `:echo has("python3")` returns `1`, then you're done; otherwise, see below.

 You can enable Python3 interface with `pip`:

-    pip3 install neovim
+    pip3 install --user pynvim

 If you want to read the Neovim-python/python3 interface install documentation, you should read `:help provider-python`.